lapislui/Office_work/README.md

-learning about Basic Linux command
+learning about Basic Linux command <ln>
-    ls - to list all files and folder in directory mkdir - to make
-    cp - to copy file from one location to other mv - to move file from one location to other rm -to remove/delete filefom one location to other cd - to change working directory
+    ls - to list all files and folder in directory mkdir - to make directory in current working folder cp 'cp <file name> ,'  - to copy file from one location to other mv - to move file from one location to other rm -to remove/delete filefom one location to other cd - to change working directory